-Our single-family Fannie Mae MBS issuances increased in the first quarter of 2017 compared with the first quarter of 2016, driven primarily by an increase in refinance activity.
-Additionally, home purchase mortgage loans increased in the first quarter of 2017 compared with the first quarter of 2016.
+Our single-family Fannie Mae MBS issuances increased in the first half of 2017 compared with the first half of 2016, driven primarily by an increase in our acquisition of home purchase mortgage loans partially offset by a decrease in refinance activity in the first half of 2017.

-2) Calculated based on the average guaranty fee rate for our single-family guaranty arrangements plus the recognition of any upfront cash payments over an estimated average life.
+(2) Calculated based on the average guaranty fee rate for our single-family guaranty arrangements outstanding during the period plus the recognition of any upfront cash payments over an estimated average life.